 \section{EXPERIMENTAL EVALUATION}

 In this section, we present our experimental evaluation of the performances of T-model and S-model, as well as an experimental study of the crowd selection problem, namely finding the optimal set of workers with a given budget.
 The goal of our experiments is twofold: first, we study the effect of different parameters for the proposed algorithms; second, we compare the two proposed algorithms with a baseline algorithm, that is, selecting the workers randomly.
 In order to explore the various settings of parameter values in our methods, we have used synthetic data for the testing.
 In addition, we verify the effectiveness of our methods on data from the Foursquare \cite{Ref1}, a very popular social network.
 Specifically, we used the Foursquare API to gather sample data of the existing venues and the tips posted on them.
 In particular, for each collected venue, the crawler collects all its tips, the identifications of the users who posted each of them.
 Our crawler ran from March 15th to May 19th, which collected data from 69,423 users.
+We also verify the effectiveness of S-model on the Music \& Mental Health Survey Results dataset \cite{Ref53} obtained from Kaggle.
+This dataset consists of 618 complete survey responses containing personal information and music preferences, with over 30 questions.
 Additionally, to evaluate the practicability of the proposed models, we conducted a case study on Amazon Mechanical Turk (AMT).\\ All the experiments are conducted on a server equipped with Intel(R) Core(TM)i7 3.40GHz PC and 16GB memory, running on Microsoft Windows 7.